To Aggregate or Not? Learning with Separate Noisy Labels: Bias and Variance Analyses w.r.t. -loss

-In this section, we provide theoretical insights on how label separation and aggregation methods result in different biases and variances of the classifier prediction, when learning with the basic loss function $\ell$.
+In this section, we provide theoretical insights on how label separation and aggregation methods result in different biases and variances of the classifier prediction, when learning with the standard loss function $\ell$.